HorusSoftwareUY/Maui.MaterialDesignControls/docs/Controls/horusstudio.maui.materialdesigncontrols.materialcheckbox.md

 ### <a id="properties-tickcolor"/>**TickColor**

 Gets or sets the  for the tick color.
  This is a bindable property.

 Property type: [Color](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.graphics.color)<br>

+Default value: Theme: Light: MaterialLightTheme.OnPrimary - Dark: MaterialDarkTheme.OnPrimary

 Remarks: Only is supported on iOS.

 <br>

 ## Events

+## Known issues and pending features

+- [iOS] FontAttributes doesn't work